cometadata/arxiv-preprint-matching/preprint_matching/README.md

 ### Search Approach and Candidate Filtering

 1. A bibliographic query string is built using metadata extracted from the DataCite input: the main title (and subtitle, if present), publication year, and the family names of personal authors listed as `creators` or `contributors`.
 These components are then normalized using a thorough `_normalize_string` function that handles variations in Unicode representation, accents, case, punctuation before constructing the query.
 2. The query then targets the Crossref `/works` endpoint using the `query.bibliographic` parameter, returning up to 25 results (`rows=25`).
+The maximum length of this query can be adjusted using the `--max-query-len` argument.
 3. Since we're inverting the search to begin with preprints, instead of pre-filtering the query, the strategy retrieves a broader set of candidates and then filters them after retrieval.
 We retain candidates whose Crossref work type matches a predefined list (`accepted_crossref_types`), which includes `journal-article`, `proceedings-article`, `book-chapter`, `report`, and `posted-content`.

 ### Scoring Logic, Weights, and Heuristics: